BrighterCommand/Brighter/docs/adr/0011-brighter-support-for-bulk-messaging-operations.md

 * All reads from the `Outbox` are a bulk operation in V9, that iterate over the `Message` collection and pass it to the `Producer`

+It is possible for us to late bind the bulk `DepositPost` to a single `DepositPost` call using reflection to invoke the method.
+This would resolve the binding issue.
+We can tag the method with an attribute to indicate that it may be called via late binding for documentation and to simplify the reflection code.

 This leaves us with the main difference being the bulk write to the `Outbox`

 We have two alternatives here: